metricjar/atom-python/README.md

 # To stop the tracker, use:
 tracker.stop()
 ```

 ### Abstract class for storing data at tracker backlog `EventStorage`
+If you'd like to customize the tracker backlog, implement the following abstract class.
 Implementation must to be synchronized for multithreading use.
 ```python
 import abc